Effective backdoor attack on graph neural networks in link prediction tasks: Method

-Considering that in general graph datasets such as Cora, CiteSeer, etc., the average number of features contained in nodes is generally about 1\% of the total number of feature dimensions, and if the trigger node carries a large number of features can be easily detected, so in order to make our trigger node more unnoticable, we generally set $k$ to be 1\% of the total number of feature dimensions.

-2. Modify the features value of the corresponding positions of the trigger node to "1" based on the position indexes above.
+2. Modify the value of the corresponding dimension in the feature vector of the trigger node to "1" based on the above dimension indexes $M_k$.

-At first, all the elements of the initial features of the trigger node are set to "0", and then according to the above $k$ position indexes, the elements of the corresponding positions of the features of the trigger node are modified to "1".
-We denote the trigger node by $n_t$ and its i-th feature value by $x_t^i$, the above operation can be expressed as
+At first, all the elements in the feature vector of the trigger node are initially set to "0", and then according to the above $k$ dimension indexes, the value of the corresponding dimension in the feature vector of the trigger node are modified to "1" .
+We denote the trigger node by $n_t$ and its i-th feature value by $x_t^i$, the above operation can be expressed as:

-After the above two steps, we have generated the trigger node, which will be used to poison the training dataset in the following.
+After the above two steps, we have generated the trigger node, which will be used to poison the training dataset in the following step.